One-shot (comics): Modern era one-shot comics

 Since the 1930s, a specific form of comic, the superhero comic, has been causing a feeding frenzy in America and further impacted on other countries' comic markets.
 It dominated the publishing industry on comic art, and most of the published comic books were contained one-shot stories rather than serialized stories.
-It is also worth mentioning that a single popular protagonist always centered all the highlights in a superhero comic story.
-This best-selling model is still the majority of American comic market until today.
-In the 1970s, due to the dislocations of social developments, alternative comic art traditions were developing under the era.
-This alternative underground comic movement used comic strips and comic books as mediums for radical changes.
+A single popular protagonist always centered all the highlights in a superhero comic story.
+This best-selling model is still the majority of American comic market.
+Around the late 1960s- mid-1970s, due to the dislocations of social developments, alternative comic art traditions were developing under the era.
+This alternative underground comix movement used the medium as a method for radical changes.

 In more recent years, European albums are still the dominant comic format in their own markets, while superhero comic books dominate the American market rather than continued stories.
 Several large comic book publishers, Entertainments and animation production companies were established such as DC Comics and Marvel Comics.
 On another note, Japanese comics are increasing in popularity as Japanese-style anthologies are published in America in recent decades.